 12 Lifestyle Blogs That Help You Imagine a Happy and Healthy Retirement

-That’s like saying once you retire, you’re only interested in saving money, keeping money, investing money and worrying about – you guessed it – money.
-But not all retirement blogs have such a narrow focus.
+That’s like saying once you retire, you’re only interested in saving money, keeping money, investing money, and worrying about money.
+Not all retirement blogs have such a narrow focus.
 Some of them are about retirement life.

 If you want to broaden your reading horizons, a retirement lifestyle blog or two might be just the ticket.
-Here are 4 worth checking out.
+Here are four worth checking out.

 This blog has a dash of wit and some good advice about living a better retirement life.
 The name alone is a jab at its author, since Yenta is Yiddish for “gossip” or “busybody.”

 The posts have an equally lighthearted take on topics from yoga for stress relief and embracing a more leisurely lifestyle to which sneakers are worth the investment and why working from the comfort of your own bed might be something to try.

 Retirement Yenta is Robin Murray, a sort-of retired owner and founder of RM Strategic Marketing.
 She mostly avoids financial topics, although saving money is a common theme.